 Refrain from making software and firmware updates (unless they are fixing a major bug) prior to a big event.
 Too often, such updates before an event might lead to an unfortunate result, like “all my show files are gone now.”

-Budgeting and Maintenance NewsBudgeting and Maintenance: Plan For The Long-Term, Avoid Unwanted Surprises Budgeting and Maintenance – Spending Money on Something You Don’t See Budgeting and Maintenance: Making the Most of Your Resources
+Budgeting and Maintenance NewsBudgeting and Maintenance: Value Stewardship, Wise Use of Resources Doing Video on a Budget: Plan, Research and List Budgeting and Maintenance: Plan For The Long-Term, Avoid Unwanted Surprises Budgeting and Maintenance – Spending Money on Something You Don’t See

 Team Management ResourceWorship Facilities Magazine, January-February 2018